MattSegal/gpt-cli/README.md

   Examples:
-    ask how do I flatten a list in python ask ffmpeg convert webm to a gif ask what is the best restaurant in melbourne echo 'hello world' | ask what does this text say ask web http://example.com | ask what does this website say
+    ask how do I flatten a list in python ask ffmpeg convert webm to a gif ask what is the best restaurant in melbourne? echo 'hello world' | ask what does this text say ask web http://example.com | ask what does this website say